Visit some of Europe’s finest cities from Barcelona to Berlin

 - Fragonard Perfume Museum - Free

-Cross the border from France on the train into Luxembourg City, which should take around two hours.
-As the second smallest country in the EU after the Vatican City, Luxembourg has transformed itself into a busy, successful and historical centre with ample of natural beauty.
+Cross the border from France on the train into Luxembourg City, which should take just over two hours.
+As one of the smallest countries in the EU, Luxembourg has transformed itself into a busy, successful and historical centre with ample of natural beauty.
 Check in to the hotel on arrival and then head out into the city's World Heritage listed Old Town, which is perched high above the narrow valleys of the Alzette and Petrusse rivers.
 Stroll along the promenade of Chemin de la Corniche, said to be 'Europe's most beautiful balcony', and take it all in.
 The city is also full of old and modern galleries and museums to explore, such as the Musee d'Histoire de la Ville de Luxembourg (Luxembourg City History Museum).
 Perhaps take a guided tour of the turreted Palais Grand-Ducal (built in 1573), which is home to the Grand Duke.
-In the evening, possibly venture out with the group for a meal in this sophisticated setting.
+In the evening, you may want to venture out with the group for a meal (at your own cost) in this sophisticated setting.

 - Palais Grand-Ducal - EUR10